Elbe Philharmonic Hall, Hamburg, Germany

 Elbe Philharmonic Hall Hamburg Foundation was founded under private law in October 2005.

-Financing will be covered via three channels: proceeds from the sale of the condominiums, rental income from the commercial development of the plot, not to mention donations from local citizens.
+Financing is covered via three channels: proceeds from the sale of the condominiums, rental income from the commercial development of the plot, not to mention donations from local citizens.

-According to the agreement signed between Hochtief and the city, the project will be completed on a budget of €575m ($655m), which includes an additional sum of €195m ($222m) paid by the city to Hochtief and the architects.
+According to the agreement signed between Hochtief and the city, a budget of €575m ($655m) was allotted to the project, which includes an additional sum of €195m ($222m) paid by the city to Hochtief and the architects.